bhadreshpsavani/Computer-Pointer-Controller/README.md

 - flags (Optional): if you want to see preview video in separate window you need to Specify flag from ff, fl, fh, fg like -flags ff fl...(Space seperated if multiple values) ff for faceDetectionModel, fl for landmarkRegressionModel, fh for headPoseEstimationModel, fg for gazeEstimationModel
 - probs (Optional): if you want to specify confidence threshold for face detection, you can specify the value here in range(0, 1),  default=0.6
 - d (Optional): Specify Device for inference, the device can be CPU, GPU, FPGU, MYRID
+- o : Specify path of output folder where we will store results

 ## Documentation: